huggingface/blog/snowball-fight.md

 With this first step, our goal is to build an ecosystem on Hugging Face for Deep Reinforcement Learning researchers and enthusiasts that uses ML-Agents, with three features.

-First, **building and sharing custom environments.** We develop and share exciting environments to experiment with new problems: snowball fights, racing, puzzles...
+1. **Building and sharing custom environments.** We are developing and sharing exciting environments to experiment with new problems: snowball fights, racing, puzzles...
 All of them will be open source and hosted on the Hugging Face's Hub.

-Second, **by allows you to easily host your environments and save models** on Hugging Face Hub.

-We have already published the Snowball Fight training environment [here](https://huggingface.co/ThomasSimonini/ML-Agents-SnowballFight-1vs1).
+2. **Allowing you to easily host your environments, save models and share them** on the Hugging Face Hub.
+We have already published the Snowball Fight training environment [here](https://huggingface.co/ThomasSimonini/ML-Agents-SnowballFight-1vs1), but there will be more to come!

-And finally, **you can now easily host your demos on Spaces** and showcase your results quickly.
+3 **You can now easily host your demos on Spaces** and showcase your results quickly with the rest of the ecosystem

 ## Be part of the conversation: join our discord server!